pannous/english-script/README.md

 `delete all files in my home folder that end with 'bak'`

-The implicit list filter '*that*' applies the selection criterion to all elements.
+The implicit *list filter* ''**that**'' applies the selection criterion to all elements.
 It translates to ruby:

 `folder(:home).files.select{|that|that.end_with?("bak")}.map{|file| file.delete}`